Lokankara/Quiz/src/main/resources/quiz-set_5.md

 - Dedicated Hosts.

 **Explanation:**
 Reserved Instances is correct.
 Reserved Instances reduce compute costs by committing to a specified instance configuration for a one- or three-year term and deliver substantial discounts for predictable, always-on workloads.
 They are well suited to steady-state usage where capacity needs are consistent.
-Other options either lack guaranteed continuous availability or target specialized licensing/compliance scenarios.
+Other answers either lack guaranteed continuous availability or target specialized licensing/compliance scenarios.
 Spot Instances is incorrect because Spot Instances can be interrupted with short notice and thus are unsuitable for workloads that must run continuously and reliably.
 They are ideal for fault-tolerant or batch workloads that can tolerate interruptions.
 On-Demand Instances is incorrect because On-Demand pricing provides flexibility with no long-term commitment but results in higher costs for continuous 24/7 workloads.
 On-Demand is better for variable or unpredictable workloads.
 Dedicated Hosts is incorrect because Dedicated Hosts allocate entire physical servers for a customer’s use, which is mainly required for specific licensing or compliance needs and typically costs more; they are not the standard cost-optimization choice for general steady-state workloads.